This post may contain affiliate links. Read our disclosure policy here.

 - Preheat oven to 350F and line muffin pan with 8 liners.

-- Place yogurt, melted butter, honey (or maple syrup), vanilla, and apple cider vinegar into a blender.
+- Place the coconut milk (or yogurt), melted butter, honey, vanilla, and apple cider vinegar in a blender.
 Blend just until combined.

 - Add almond flour, baking soda, and salt to the wet mixture and blend.
 The batter will be very thick, so you might need to wipe the sides with a spatula.

-- Add the eggs to the thick batter and blend, just until everything is combined.
-If you over mix, the muffins won’t be tender.
+- Add the eggs to the thick batter and blend just until combined.
+Yes, you add the eggs at the end.

-- If you are adding blueberries to these muffins, transfer batter into a bowl and fold in the berries.
-Then, distribute batter evenly into the 8 muffin cups.
+- Transfer the muffin batter into a bowl and fold in the berries, if using.
+Then, fill the 8 muffin cups with batter.

 - Bake in the preheated oven for 18 minutes, until the tops are golden brown and a toothpick inserted into the center comes out clean.